GiovanniBordiga/GiovanniBordiga/README.md

 🔭 &nbsp; I'm a PostDoc working on inverse design of mechanical metamaterials, material instabilities, and wave propagation.\
 👨‍🎓 &nbsp; I have a PhD in _Solid and Structural Mechanics_ from the _University of Trento (Italy)_.\
 🌱 &nbsp; I’m currently trying to fit 72 hours within a day 😜.\
-💬 &nbsp; Ask me about Mathematica/MATLAB/Python programming, finite element analysis, or anything related to my research 😉.\
+💬 &nbsp; Ask me about Mathematica/MATLAB/Python programming, FEM, or anything related to my research 😉.\
 🆓 &nbsp; In my free time, I like to expand my coding skills 💻, bike around 🚲, hike around ⛰️, and play beach volleyball 🏐.\
 🧾 &nbsp; You can check out my [CV](https://giovannibordiga.com/assets/pdf/CV_full.pdf) for more details about my research.\
 📫 &nbsp; Feel free to reach out via [email](mailto:gbordiga@seas.harvard.edu).\